How to Develop an Enterprise Web Application?

 - MongoDB

-Finally, if you plan to run your application in the cloud, there’s no better cloud platform than AWS (Amazon Web Services).
-Just what makes AWS the perfect environment for enterprise web applications?
-Firstly, Amazon offers unbeatable levels of availability and global coverage to ensure maximum uptime.
-They invest in the latest hardware and infrastructure for their data centers to ensure 99.99% SLAs and minimal network latency:
+Finally, if you plan to run your application in the cloud opt for AWS (Amazon Web Services).
+Firstly, Amazon offers unbeatable levels of availability and can provide the smooth global delivery to ensure maximum uptime.
+They invest in the latest hardware and infrastructure for their data centers to ensure 99.99% SLAs and minimal network latency.

-Secondly, Amazon provides over 140 cloud services across computing, databases, analytics, storage, security, networking, machine learning and AI, mobile and enterprise applications verticals.
+Secondly, Amazon provides over 200 cloud services across computing, databases, analytics, storage, security, networking, machine learning and AI, mobile and enterprise applications verticals.
 So it’s unlikely that your enterprise will be forced to compromise on certain functionality.
-On the contrary, AWS adoption may open up new ways for using your business data and help you deploy innovative business models:

 Lastly, the general benefits of cloud adoption are rather attractive: